Welcome to the Adult ADHD Self-Report Scale (ASRS-v1.1)

 This quick ADHD screening quiz includes just 6 questions which have been found to be the most predictive of DSM-IV-TR symptoms consistent with ADHD.
-This quiz is adapted from the 18-question symptom checklist developed in conjunction with the World Health Organization and the Workgroup on Adult ADHD.
-Please read our disclaimer on psychological testing and our psychological testing privacy guarantee.
+This quiz is adapted from the 18-question symptom checklist developed in conjunction with the World Health Organization and researchers from New York University and Harvard Medical School leading the Workgroup on Adult ADHD.

 Completing this Psychological Screening Test